-- The Tasmanian Aboriginal Corporation, (trading as the Tasmanian Aboriginal Centre) (TAC), has supervised a number of young people on community service orders and involved them in health and wellbeing programs, as well as tasks such as land care.
-A TAC youth worker meets with young people at AYDC and staff as required, often on a weekly basis.
+- Tasmanian Aboriginal Corporation (TAC), which has supervised a number of young people on community service orders and involved them in health and wellbeing programs, as well as tasks such as land care.
+A TAC youth worker attends AYDC weekly and meets with young people and staff as required.
 TAC also attends mediation conferences when an Aboriginal young person is involved.
-AYDC consults with TAC as part of exit planning and the youth worker will provide mentoring to young people on return to the community - The Circular Head Aboriginal Corporation provides programs including vocational support, reintegration with schooling, and activities such as outdoor education, health and wellbeing.
-They also support young people through the court process
+AYDC consults with TAC as part of exit planning and the youth worker will provide mentoring to young people on return to the community. - Cornerstone delivers an Aboriginal support program at AYDC that includes components relating to culture, identity and risk taking.
+Cornerstone also offer individual mentoring to support reintegration. - Circular Head Aboriginal Corporation, provides programs including vocational support, reintegration with schooling and activities such as outdoor education, health and wellbeing.
+They also support to young people through the court process. - Tasmanian Aboriginal Child Care Association, which has provided placements for a number of young people on community service orders in general maintenance tasks - Meenah Mienne (My Dream), which is a government-assisted Tasmanian Aboriginal arts community organisation that provides art and mentoring programs.